|

 What is the path to send mail?

-What is the exact physical path to your root directory
+What is the exact physical path to your root directory on the webserver?

 Why doesn't my CGI work?